57blocks/website-article/articles/Drive iOS App Downloads with Clip/README.md

 - Display App Clip cards
 - Click "Open" to download and use Clip

-Because it differs from the full App, the above steps to display App Clip cards require Apple's services.
-The clip will not be updated if the App does not pass the AppStore review and is not published.
-In order to test a new version of Clip, we need to configure up to three test URLs in TestFlight and then click and start it in TestFlight, which is equivalent to passing the URL as a startup parameter to Clip, and Clip will then make corresponding processing based on the URL.
+Because it differs from the full app, the above steps to display App Clip cards require Apple's services.
+The App Clip won't be updated if it does not pass the AppStore review and is not published.
+In order to test a new version of this App Clip, we needed to configure up to three test URLs in TestFlight and then click and start it in TestFlight, which is equivalent to passing the URL as a startup parameter to the App Clip.
+It will then begin processing based on the URL.

 ## Conclusion

-App Clip is a relatively new type of App added to iOS in recent years.
-Its original design intention is to encourage users to access an App quickly, which enhances user participation experience, and ultimately increase App conversion rate.
+App Clip is a relatively new type of app that has been added to iOS in recent years.
+Its original design intention is to encourage users to access an app quickly, enhancing the user experience and ultimately increasing the app conversion rate.

 Hobnob benefitted from a Clip to improve adoption and conversion.
 It has received overwhelmingly positive feedback from users.
 And the benefit of a Clip App to Hobnob - it leveraged the existing app’s functionality meaning it was low cost to produce.
 In addition to completing the development of basic Clip functions, it also further improves the value of Clip from aspects such as user data continuity and additional live activity/dynamic island.
 The Clip we developed has received positive comments from users.

+Our event planning App Clip:
+- Helped Hobnob improve adoption and conversion.
+- Received overwhelmingly positive feedback from users.
+- Leveraged the existing app's functionality so it was low-cost to produce.
+- Further improves the value by enabling better user data continuity and additional live activity/dynamic island.
+- Has received positive user feedback.

-However, Clip development is very different from App development.
-This article discusses the experience from project establishment, development, configuration and post-testing methods, as well as some core logic codes.
-We hope to help developers successfully complete App Clip development through our experience.
+However, keep in mind that App Clip development is very different from standard app development.
+We hope that 57Blocks’ experience in project establishment, development, configuration, post-testing methods, and sharing some core logic codes helps developers streamline and successfully complete App Clip development.